Divinity-dev/To-do-list/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> this project can be used to plan out daily tasks
+> This project can be used to plan out daily tasks

 ### Prerequisites

 - A browser
 - Terminal
-- Code editor
+- Code Editor

 ### Setup